The Lady in Red (Chris de Burgh song): Release

+Critical reception

+Responding to de Burgh's comment that the song was "not the best song I ever wrote", Dennis Hunt of the Los Angeles Times wrote in 1987, "That's an understatement.
+It's not even the best song on his latest album [...]
+Whether you like the song or not, it's easy to see why this syrupy ballad clicked with the masses, even though it doesn't have a particularly memorable melody, distinctive vocals or an ounce of subtlety.
+What it does boast, however, is the kind of gushing sentiment women love to hear from men — but seldom do."

-The song tends to divide public opinion and it was voted the tenth most annoying song of all time in a poll commissioned by Dotmusic in 2000.
+The song was voted the tenth most annoying song of all time in a poll commissioned by Dotmusic in 2000.
 It was one of only two singles in the top ten which were not novelty songs.
 It was also voted the third worst song of the 1980s by readers of Rolling Stone.
 It was chosen as the sixth worst love song of all time by Gigwise, who said "it is destined to grate on you at weddings forever more."
 In a 2001 poll of more than 50,000 Channel 4 viewers and readers of The Observer, the song was voted the fourth most-hated UK number-one single.
-On the Channel 4 show, journalist, presenter, and author Stuart Maconie opined that the song was "one of the few things I can think of that has absolutely no redeeming feature.
-It's a terrible song, sung very badly, by a bloke who, you'd rather not have on your television."

-Neil Norman of The Independent argued in 2006: "Only James Blunt has managed to come up with a song more irritating than Chris de Burgh's 'Lady in Red'.
+Neil Norman of The Independent argued in 2006, "Only James Blunt has managed to come up with a song more irritating than Chris de Burgh's 'Lady in Red'.
 The 1986 mawkfest – according to De Burgh – has reduced many famous people to tears including Diana, Princess of Wales, Fergie and Mel Smith.
 The less emotionally impressionable, meanwhile, adopt Oscar Wilde's view on the death of Little Nell – that it would take a heart of stone to listen to 'Lady in Red' and not laugh."